alphagov/govuk-rfcs/rfc-057-default-values-for-application-secrets.md

 ### Default behaviour when secrets are not present

-Applications must fail to start if a piece of secret configuration is either not present at boot or is set to an empty string.
+If a piece of secret configuration being missing could result in a security incident, applications must fail to start if it is not present at boot or is set to an empty string.
+A good example of this is an empty cookie token, which in a bad framework could result in unencrypted cookies.
 For example:

 ```
 if Rails.application.secrets[:secret_key_base].blank? raise 'Required setting for secret_key_base is not set'end